 Losing a loved one is a tragic and devastating event in and of itself, but another layer of emotions is added when that death is caused by another person’s negligence or recklessness.
-These cases are known as wrongful death cases and they are some of the most emotionally challenging cases that our Atlantic City wrongful death attorneys take on.
+These cases are known as wrongful death cases and they are some of the most emotionally challenging cases that our Wrongful Death Attorneys take on.
 We know that the thought of filing a lawsuit to recover money for your loved one’s death may bring mixed emotions.
 You miss your loved one and nothing can fill the emotional void that his or her death has left you with, but you and your family deserve to be financially compensated for your loss.

 Wrongful death actions in New Jersey are brought against a defendant whose wrongful conduct caused the death of another person.
 This action is meant to provide compensation to the deceased’s survivors for the financial losses that they have suffered and will suffer in the future due to the death of their loved one.
 Financial recovery in wrongful death actions may include the following: